 A course in English and history fosters many vital skills in communication and professional practice.
 Researching and presenting your work involves a high degree of critical thinking and creativity, and you will also learn how to be careful and precise in carrying out analysis of a range of subjects.

 You will learn to plan your work, and develop the qualities of self-discipline and self-motivation that are essential to any form of graduate employment.
-We will help you develop your ability to research and process a large amount of information quickly, and to present the results of your research in an articulate and effective way.
+We will help you develop your ability to research and process a large amount of information quickly as well as to present and communicate in an articulate and effective way.